LGVProd/holbertonschool-shell/io_redirections_and_filters/README.md

-10-Added script that deletes all files with a .js extension on the current directory and all of its subdirectories 11-Added script that counts directories and subdirectories in the current directory 12-Added script that displays the 10 newest files in the current directory 13-Added script that prints items that appear only once
+10-Added script that deletes all files with a .js extension on the current directory and all of its subdirectories 11-Added script that counts directories and subdirectories in the current directory 12-Added script that displays the 10 newest files in the current directory 13-Added script that prints items that appear only once, after being sorted